inhashed/thehive-sentinel-integration/sentinel-logicapps/sentinel-la-sendteamsmessage/README.md

 #### thehivebaseurl

 The base url of a TheHive instance.
-In the teams message, a link to a TheHive instance is provided based on the organziation name: \<orangization\>-thehive-\<thehivebaseurl\>
+In the teams message, a link to a TheHive instance is provided based on the organziation name: \<orangization\>-thehive-\<thehivebaseurl\>.

 ## Teams webhook